Fisheries and Resources Monitoring System

 During 2015, the Nansen surveyed some seamounts, but only at the Ewing and Valdivia seamounts where evidence of Orange roughy presence discovered (Bergstad et al 2019).
 A trawl deployed on Valdivia north caught some Orange roughy (22 specimens) and camera dives at Ewing also detected Orange roughy.
 During the 2019 Nansen survey, no Orange roughy were detected in the surveyed area (Division D1).

 The findings of the 2015 survey could only determine the presence or spatial distribution, but not the abundance of Orange roughy in the surveyed areas.
+Orange roughy survey was conducted in the SEAFO CA by the RV Dr Fridtjof Nansen in June/July 2022 in (Division B1 and C1).
+A total of 82 kg orange roughy were recorded.

 Results